LinuxHub-Group/lmap/README.md

 # lmap

-lmap (LinuxHub‘s Nmap) is the nmap next generation pro plus max, made by LinuxHub
+lmap (LinuxHub's Nmap) is the nmap next generation pro plus max, made by 浪神 (from THE GREATE LinuxHub).